Note: The article on this page is taken from Sustainability Report 2014.

 The Fujifilm Group has engaged in a wide range of environmental protection activities for the conservation and protection of biodiversity, based upon its philosophy of “environmental consciousness and environmental protection are at the core of our corporate activities.”
 In June 2009, we clarified our guideline for cross-group efforts to biodiversity conservation and introduced the “Fujifilm Group Basic Concepts and Action Guidelines for the Biodiversity Conservation” (hereafter, “Guidelines for Biodiversity”).
 Activities both inside and outside the company are being advanced to preserve the ecosystem services that benefit mankind for the future.

-Since fiscal 2001, Fuji Xerox has been holding training courses jointly with the Nature Conservation Society of Japan, which have been attended by more than 300 employees in total.
+Since FY2001, Fuji Xerox has been holding training courses jointly with the Nature Conservation Society of Japan, which have been attended by more than 300 employees in total.

 We have been providing high sensitivity negative film for sensor cameras used in surveying mammals since 2007.

 Regional collaboration activities to preserve groundwater in Minami-Aso village.
-FUJIFILM Kyusyu has been participating in these activities since fiscal 2010.
+FUJIFILM Kyusyu has been participating in these activities since FY2010.

 Response to the third-party opinion